nardinsy/nar-place/README.md

 ## Overview

-NarPlace is a React application that allows users to share pictures of different places.
+NarPlace is a fullstack application that allows users to share pictures of different places.
 Users can create an account, post pictures, leave comments on others' posts, reply to comments, and like posts and comments.
 It also features a real-time notification system to keep users updated on interactions.

 ## Demo